Skip to content

 Change the following options:

-• spec.type from ClusterIP to NodePort
+• Modify spec.type from ClusterIP to NodePort

-• spec.ports.nodePort from it's random value to 31000
+• Add spec.ports.nodePort key and set its value to 31000

 Save.